Dr. José A. Laporte Uribe

 Portrait of a smiling man wearing a black suit, light blue shirt, and purple tie, with a background of an office or conference room.

-• Reduce the environmental footprint of livestock production by lowering methane emissions through precision fermentation management.
+• Reduce methane emissions through precision fermentation management.

 A man patting a black and white cow performing research on methane formation in the rumen